 Not My Favorite:

 - The 400Wh battery can leave people wanting more when it comes to range.
 But could be perfect for a lighter rider.
 Bikers Edge said he got around 2200 feet of vert in boost mode on this bike.
+We got over 4200 feet of vert in eMTB+.

 - Same as the CX, the build options are very disappointing when it comes to drivetrain options.